Roh Moo-hyun: Death

 Roh Moo-Hyun was found seriously injured on the morning of 23 May 2009 after apparently jumping from a 45 m cliff known as Bueong'i Bawi (lit.
 Owl's Rock) behind his rural home in his home village of Bongha.
 He sustained serious head injuries and was sent by car to Seyoung hospital nearby at 7:20 am.
 He was moved to Busan University Hospital around 8:15 am.
-Around 9:30 am (00:30 GMT), he was pronounced dead.
+Around 9:30 am (00:30 GMT), he died at the age of 62.
 Police investigators ruled out conspiracy theories surrounding the death of Roh.
 According to police, Roh switched on his computer and typed a hastily worded suicide note.

 The police report stated that the suicide note apologized for making "too many people suffer" and requested that his body be cremated.

 I am in debt to so many people.
 I have caused too great a burden to be placed upon them.
 I can't begin to fathom the countless agonies down the road.
 The rest of my life would only be a burden for others.
 I am unable to do anything because of poor health.
 I can't read, I can't write.
 Do not be too sad.
 Isn't life and death all a part of nature?
 Do not be sorry.
 Do not feel resentment toward anyone.
 It is fate.
 Cremate me.
 And leave only a small tombstone near home.
 I've thought on this for a long time.

 The 8th president, Kim Dae-jung, stated that "President Roh Moo-hyun loved Koreans more than any other president.
 During the unfair investigation, he suffered from humiliation, chagrin, deception, and defamation, which left him no option but to commit suicide before his countryman to show his innocence."
 The 10th president, Lee Myung-bak, stated that "the news was truly unbelievable and deeply saddening."
 Justice Minister Kim Kyung-han said the corruption case against him would be formally closed.
 However, he did not say whether the former president's family would continue to be investigated.

 A State Funeral was held from 23 May to 29 May 2009, and was attended by President Lee Myung-bak, First Lady Kim Yoon-ok, former First Lady Lee Hee-ho, former presidents Kim Dae-jung, Kim Young-sam and members of National Assembly.
 However, former Presidents Chun Doo-hwan and Roh Tae-woo were absent.
 The funeral started from his hometown, Bong-Ha village, with his body transported to Seoul via a hearse, with a convoy with his family moving together.
 Then, he was cremated in Suwon, Gyeonggi Province and his ashes were buried in his hometown in accordance with his will, which was recorded on the suicide note.